 Infant feeding support groups are an invaluable source in these circumstances, alongside body-therapy (https://www.tonguetie.org.uk/manual-therapy-and-infant-feeding/).
 You are also more than welcome to contact me by phone, text, email or see me for a follow-up review.

 Vitamin K helps the blood to clot and prevents serious bleeding.
 In new-borns, Vitamin K injections can prevent a now rare, but potentially fatal, bleeding disorder called 'Vitamin K Deficiency Bleeding' (VKDB), also known as 'Heamorrhagic Disease of the Newborn' (HDN).

-As per my 'Terms and Conditions' to proceed to a division by myself, I prefer that your infant has received vitamin K, or additional consent if your infant has not received it, which may include discussions with your primary care-provider.
+As per my 'Terms and Conditions' to proceed to a division by myself, I prefer that your infant has received vitamin K, if this has not been administered, please contact me BEFORE you book your appointment.

 This is usually done at birth via one small injection or oral doses.
 At least 2 of the 3 oral doses (day 0, 4-7 & day 28) need to have been administered and evidence of Vitamin K administration is done by your midwife and documented in your child's red health book.
 If you choose injection form, then just one dose, which is usually administered within one hour of birth.